Wolverine971/9takes/src/blog/enneagram/enneagram-and-religion.md

 ### Christianity and the Enneagram

 In Christianity, the Enneagram has been adopted as a tool for spiritual growth.
 Richard Rohr, a Franciscan friar, has championed the Enneagram within Christian circles, seeing it as a way to better understand oneself and others, thereby facilitating personal and spiritual development.
 His Center for Action and Contemplation offers a host of resources, including online courses, articles, and books on the Enneagram from a Christian perspective.
-Here is [Rohr giving an into to the enneagram.](https://cac.org/daily-meditations/the-enneagram-an-introduction/)
+Here is <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://cac.org/daily-meditations/the-enneagram-an-introduction/" >Rohr giving an into to the enneagram</a>.

 ### Sufism and the Enneagram's Origins